-How do educators schedule a class visit?
+How do educators schedule a class visit to their local branch?

-Locate the library closest to your school on our Neighborhood Map.
+Locate the branch library closest to your school on our Neighborhood Map.
 Call and ask to speak with the Children's Librarian if your students are 12 or under, or the Young Adult Librarian if they are teens.
 Visits must be scheduled at least two weeks in advance.
 Email email@example.com and tell us the name of your school, grade, and location.